cthae/Adobe-Launch-Debugger/README.md

 </details>
 <details>
   <summary>Questionable features</summary>
+* [ ] Consider adding support for other consent management systems, mostly TrustArc and Adobe's Evidon.
+I would love to, but they lack documentation.
+Maybe next time I have to work with them.
+* [ ] Web SDK: Make an option to exclude Target Web Sdk calls when they don't land in Anaytics.
+Have them excluded by default.
+I'm not sure they don't land in AA.
+I think they do.
+Will skip this one until I run into it.
 * [ ] Hesitant: Find an elegant way to inject a library rather than replace it.
 Should probably be one/domain.
 To avoid doing it globally.
 Maybe not...
 It's so rare that we would need it, just use Overrides for ad-hoc injections?
 * [ ] Hesitant: Web SDK: Allow for custom Edge base path.
 It's /ee/ by default, but it can be customized, in which case the extension won't catch the network requests. (who uses a custom Edge base path?)
 * [ ] Hesitant: Web SDK: Add a setting to limit the number of characters for the config id logging in the websdk tracking.
 4 characters by default.